poezio/poezio/doc/source/themes.rst

 .. note:: The default theme should work properly in any case.
 If not, that’s a bug.

-A theme file is a python file (with the .py extension) containing a class, inheriting the *theming.Theme* class defined into the *theming* poezio module.
+A theme file is a python file (with the .py extension) containing a class, inheriting the *poezio.theming.Theme* class defined into the *theming* poezio module.

 To check how many colors your current terminal/$TERM supports, do: